Section508Coordinators/Dev-Auto-Pipeline-Ex/oast-docs/azure-cloud-example.md

 Ensure you're changed to the develop branch and view the code at <../azure-pipelines.yml>

-This will produce a build (npm install, yarn build, etc.) and will produce the artefacts. _Source Folder_ reads from your build directory `($(Build.SourcesDirectory)/docs/dist)` and set the _Target Folder_ to `$(Build.ArtifactStagingDirectory)`.
-This task also is configured so the target is your build directory and output to `$(Build.ArtifactStagingDirectory)/$(Build.BuildId).zip`.
-Lastly, it publish the build artefact.
+This will produce a build (npm install, yarn build, etc.) and will produce the artifacts. _Source Folder_ reads from your build directory `($(Build.SourcesDirectory)/docs/dist)` and set the _Target Folder_ to `$(Build.ArtifactStagingDirectory)`.
+This task also is configured so the target is your build directory and is output to `$(Build.ArtifactStagingDirectory)/$(Build.BuildId).zip`.
+The last step of the pipline publishes the build artifact.

 # Create the Release Pipeline